zakisaadeh/hapicamperjs/README.md

 ];
 ```

 This will map all requests matching regex '/hel+o' to table 'hello', and anything that starts with 'te' to be mapped to the 'test' table.
 You may also provide a catch-all mapping by using '.*' to map everything to 'main' table.
-For table names, you may not use any [reserved sqlite3 keywords] (https://www.sqlite.org/lang_keywords.html).
+For table names, you may not use any [reserved sqlite3 keywords](https://www.sqlite.org/lang_keywords.html).

 **The order in which you specify the mappings matter.
 The first pattern to successfully match a route will be used.
 So any catch-all mappings need to be at the very end.**